AyeshaShaharyar/Onboard/README.md

 ## Getting Started

+Express-Back-End

+You need TWO terminal windows/tabs for this (or some other plan for running two Node processes).

+In one terminal for express-back-end, cd to the express-back-end folder and follow these instructions:

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
 2. Update the .env file with your correct local information
   - username: `labber`